Tamagotchis were no joke.

 * As much as I would like, I cannot coin the expression “Oh my gotchi!”
 I borrowed it from ohmygotchi.tumblr.com.

-* The views, opinions and bad jokes expressed in this article are not necessarily supported by Printsome.
+* The views, opinions and bad jokes expressed in this article do not necessarily represent Printsome as a whole.

 * Interesting fact: Shamu was the fourth whale to ever be captured by SeaWorld and died back in the 70’s.
 The name would later be used only for ‘show’ by the whales that came afterwards.